'Wednesday' season 2 — everything we know so far

 (Image credit: Netflix)

-Wednesday Addams' two love interests are both still in play for season 2, so expect both Tyler (Hunter Doohan) and Xavier (Percy Hynes White) to return.
+Wednesday Addams' love interest in season 1 will probably come back, but not for romance.
+So expect both Tyler (Hunter Doohan) to return.
 That said, Tyler's going to probably still be in some trouble, no matter how much he can blame Marilyn Thornhill/Laurel Gates (Christina Ricci) for his actions.

 Eugene (Moosa Mostafa) is only one of many Nevermore Academy students we expect to return.
-Joy Sunday fit the show perfectly as Bianca, we're just getting to know Georgie Farmer's Ajax and Naomi J. Ogawa's Yoko is also a likely.
+Joy Sunday fits the show perfectly as Bianca, with Farmer's Ajax and Naomi J. Ogawa's Yoko also likely to join the characters in season 2.

-If you prefer to read bullet-point lists, he's the full version of who we expect back next year.
+If you prefer to read bullet-point lists, he's the full version of who we expect back:

 • Jenna Ortega as Wednesday Addams